mw55309/EG_MinION_2016/02_Data_QC__extraction.md

 ## Basic manipulation in poRe

 poRe is a library for R available from [SourceForge](https://sourceforge.net/projects/rpore/) and published in [bioinformatics](http://bioinformatics.oxfordjournals.org/content/31/1/114).  poRe is incredibly simple to install and relies simply on R 3.0 or above and a few additional libraries.
+Current documentation is on [Github](https://github.com/mw55309/poRe_docs).

 The poRe library is set up to read v1.1 data by default, and offers users parameters to enable reading of v1.0 data.
 Let's start it up.